If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 You need an openSUSE account for https://build.opensuse.org.
 It is the same account for all this sites:

-If you already has one for one of this sites, you can use it.
-If not, you need to create a new one by clicking on Sign Up or following this link https://secure-www.novell.com/selfreg/jsp/createOpenSuseAccount.jsp?%22.
+If you already have an account for one of these sites, you can use it.
+If not, you need to create one by clicking on Sign Up or in the idp-portal.

 osc will ask you for your credentials when you use it for the first time, and will store them in ~/.config/osc/oscrc.
 The password is stored in plain text.
 Protect your ~/.config/osc/oscrc file and your filesystem appropriately.
 (In older versions it was stored in ~/.oscrc)